Erectile Dysfunction

 • Reducing sugar and processed foods

-• Avoiding smoking and excessive alcohol
+• Avoiding smoking and excessive alcohol consumption

 • Managing stress through lifestyle or supplementation